Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to hint at the correct answer without being too obvious.
-The misinformed clues are ambiguous enough to cause some confusion, and the fake clues are very effective at pointing to the wrong answers.
-This creates a balanced level of difficulty.
+**Reasoning:** The clues are well-crafted, offering a good balance of specificity and ambiguity, making the game moderately challenging.

 ---